A Trap In The Condensate Line Prevents ____.

 Sewer Gas and Odor Migration

 In some installations, the condensate line ties into a sanitary waste pipe.
-Where this is permitted by local code, a trap in the condensate line prevents sewer gas from migrating backward through the drain system and into the air handler cabinet.
-Even when the line runs independently to the outdoors, the water seal helps block ambient odors and pests from using the pipe as an entryway Easy to understand, harder to ignore..
+Consider this: where this is permitted by local code, a trap in the condensate line prevents sewer gas from migrating backward through the drain system and into the air handler cabinet.
+Even when the line runs independently to the outdoors, the water seal helps block ambient odors and pests from using the pipe as an entryway Surprisingly effective..

 The Science Behind the Water Seal